 Self Care For Men

 Let’s talk about self-care, and more specifically, self-care for men.
-When we think about self-care, you most likely think about the ads you’ve seen on TV and online geared toward women.
+When we think about self-care, we most likely think about the ads we’ve seen on TV and online geared toward women.
 You know, skincare and beauty products, fancy shampoos and conditioners, and other ways of pampering ourselves like massages and spa treatments.

 That’s the problem, isn’t it?
 The term “self-care” has become ubiquitous with female-centric marketing from companies who want to sell their beauty, health and wellness products.
 It’s become synonymous with the idea of indulgence and treating yourself.
 And it’s catching on with men as well.
 While there are plenty of men’s lotions, fancy hair gels and skin-nourishing shaving cream and aftershave, this type of self-care, though important, isn’t what I’m talking about.